 Our approach to achieving a sustainable supply chain

-The JAC has conducted 728 supplier checks since 2010.
-Based on the findings, we have initiated 4,732 improvement measures.
+The number of supplier checks that JAC has conducted since 2010.
+Based on the findings, we have initiated 5 145 improvement measures.

 Risk management and controlonline platform.
 We also conduct on-site inspections – “social audits” – and digital checks using mobile surveys.
 We look not only at our direct suppliers, but also at our suppliers’ upstream suppliers as much as possible.
 To achieve greater transparency in our supply chain and thus also minimize potential risk, we work closely with other companies that share the same suppliers.
 To that end, we have joined with 16 other telecommunications companies at present to form the Joint Audit Cooperation (JAC).
-As part of the JAC, we have conducted more than 700 supplier checks – in the form of audits and mobile surveys – since 2010, initiating approximately 4,800 improvement measures.
-Over 1.3 million workers have benefited from these improvements.
+As part of the JAC, we have conducted more than 800 supplier checks – in the form of audits and mobile surveys – since 2010, initiating over 5 100 improvement measures.
+Over 1.4 million workers have benefited from these improvements.

 A supplier that participated in our development program in 2021 saved over 680 metric tons of CO2 emissions.